KitchenMishap/pudding-shed/indexedhashes/ReadMe.md

 - **FileName.lkp** - A fixed size lookup file indexed by the "partial hash" (the LSBs) of each full hash
 - **FileName.cls** - A growing linked list of chunks dealing with collisions: cases where two hashes have the same partial hashes
 ### Parameters
-- partialHashBitCount - The number of LSBs of a 256 bit hash that constitute a partial hash
+- partialHashBitCount - The number of LSBs of a 256-bit hash that constitute a partial hash
 - entryByteCount - The number of bytes that constitute an entry in the lookup file, or in a chunk
 - collisionsPerChunk - The number of collisions stored in a chunk